geraicerdas/Cerdas-UWB-Tracker/README.md

 3V3 should be GND <br>
 GND (bottom) should be 3V3 <br>

+## Development logs
+V1.2
+- Added battery charging functionality, so you can use this module with LiPo battery powered.
+- Change PCB color and fixing twisted silkscreen on pad 5V, 3.3V and GND

+V1.0
+- Initial design

 ## PCB and Parts
 If you want to make the hardware yourself, just download the gerber file in production folder.
 Send it to your fav pcb manufacturer.
 And dont forget to get the Bill of materials :
 |Qty | Part Name | Parts | MPN |